-I would probably consider this post part III of my Identity Crisis series as being a mom with chronic illnessbut it has taken me so long to get around to it that I chose a different title (click here to read Part I about being a woman with chronic illness and click here to read part II about being a wife with chronic illness).
+I would probably consider this post part III of my Identity Crisis series as being a mom with chronic illnessbut it has taken me so long to get around to it that I chose a different title.
 I think because I have finally come to the understanding that I don’t have a clue about how to find balance between motherhood and chronic illness when it comes to parenting a toddler!

 Abby is now 19 months old and is WIDE OPEN.
 She tends to start everything a little early so the terrible 2’s are getting a head start in our household!
 Don’t get me wrong – she is an amazing and loving little girl but she can be so stubborn (like her mama) so it is causing some battles.
 Lately its seems that as my pain levels go up, my energy levels go down just as her energy stays up all the time!